cbcrg/tcoffee/docs/tcoffee_manual.rst

   Command 3: Syntax for EXTERNAL methods
   $: em@<method>@<aln_mode:pairwises_pairwise|multiple>

 Customizing an EXTERNAL method (with parameters for T-Coffee)
 -------------------------------------------------------------
 T-Coffee can run EXTERNAL method using a ``tc_method`` file that can be used in place of an established method.
-Two such files are incorporated in T-Coffee.
+Two such files are incorporated in T-Coffee (``clustalw_method.tc_method`` and ``generic_method.tc_method``).
 You can dump them and customize them according to your needs.
-The first file is a very straightforward example on how to have t_coffee to run Clustalw with a set of parameters you may be interested in.
-Note that **ALN_MODE** instructs T_Coffee to run ClustalW on every pair of sequences
+The first file is a very straightforward example on how to run Clustalw via T-Coffee with a set of parameters you may be interested in.
+Note that **ALN_MODE** instructs T_Coffee to run ClustalW on every pair of sequences.
+The second file is detailed in the next section.

 ::

-  Box 1:
   1) Getting the configuration file:
   $$: t_coffee -other_pg unpack_clustalw_method.tc_method

-  2) Format of the configuration:
+  2) Format of the configuration file:
   *TC_METHOD_FORMAT_01

   ***************clustalw_method.tc_method*********